nestordemeure/nestordemeure.github.io/content/about/software.md

 Flax Optimizers is a collection of optimizers for the [Flax deep learning framework](https://github.com/google/flax).

-Nowadays, it has been supplanted by [Deepmind's optax](https://github.com/deepmind/optax) but it reflects a lot of work I did to test various optimizers while working on [Ranger21](https://github.com/lessw2020/Ranger21) and I believe it contains some of the most readable implementations of the optimizers it includes.
+Nowadays, it has been supplanted by [Deepmind's optax](https://github.com/deepmind/optax) but it reflects a lot of work I did to test various optimizers while collaborating on [Ranger21](https://github.com/lessw2020/Ranger21) and I believe it contains some of the most readable implementations of the optimizers it includes.

 #### [Simplers](https://github.com/nestordemeure/Simplers) (Rust)